NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B lifts on block
 - 8B(B) has more lift
 - 8B(A) added
+- 6A
-- 6A given more float and super cancellable
+  - Given more float
+  - Super cancellable
 - 4A window improved
 - Act4A goes into RA
+- 2A
+  - Does activated 4A
-- 2A does activated 4A, adjustments to size; duration; and hitbox
+  - Adjustments to size, duration, and hitbox
+- 8A(A)
-- 8A(A) does slightly more damage and doesn't bounce
+  - Does slightly more damage
+  - Doesn't bounce
+- RA
+  - Ends 4 frames sooner
-- RA ends 4 frames sooner; has three grabbable frames at the beginning
+  - Has three grabbable frames at the beginning
 - 5X
   - Requires 75%
   - Third to last hit staggers